MaiHai999/DichTiengPhapSangViet/README.md

 # Dịch Tiếng Pháp Sang Việt

 This project provides a translation service from French to Vietnamese using advanced natural language processing techniques.
-It employs the `sep2sel` model for translation, utilizes `gensim` for word embeddings with Word2Vec, and leverages `unthesesa` for processing Vietnamese text.
+It employs the `sep2seq` model for translation, utilizes `gensim` for word embeddings with Word2Vec, and leverages `underthesesea` for processing Vietnamese text.

 ## Features

 - **French to Vietnamese Translation**: Translate French text into Vietnamese with high accuracy.
 - **Word Embedding**: Use Word2Vec for generating word embeddings to enhance translation quality.
-- **Vietnamese Language Processing**: Process and handle Vietnamese text effectively using `unthesesa`.
+- **Vietnamese Language Processing**: Process and handle Vietnamese text effectively using `underthesea`.
 - **Customizable**: Easily adaptable for different language pairs or extensions.

 ## Technologies Used